Understanding the Complexity

 Contribution limits

 Revenue sets limits on total pension contributions, including AVCs.
-These limits depend on age, income, and overall pension capacity.
+These limits depend on your age:

 Avoiding overfunding